slamidtfyn/portfolio/README.md

 ### MRI Protocol overview

-Another non-public webapplication in using ASP.NET Core 2.2 where the staff at the customer can find descriptions for MRI Protocols using a browser on their smart phone instead of having an non-updated paper version of the protocols in their pocket.
+Another non-public webapplication where the staff at the customer can find descriptions for MRI Protocols using a browser on their smart phone instead of having an non-updated paper version of the protocols in their pocket.
 The page is a very simple jQuery UI page using a google sheet as a JSON datasource.
 The contents of the page can therefore be updated by one or more administrators with write-access to this sheet.

 ## Wordpress sites